sedovalx/kotlin-mpp-sandbox/README.md

 - You need to require the external JS module in your generated JS code.
 For that purpose, add `@JsModule("moment)` and optionally `@JsNonModule` annotations to the generated constructions that you use in your code

+## How to run tests?
+Just run `./gradlew clean test --continue` in the terminal to run all the tests (JVM, common, JS) in the project.
+For now, the `--continue` parameter is required, otherwise the build stops in case there are failed tests during the `runTestsWithMocha` task execution.
+The best option would be to have a setting for the `runTestsWithMocha` to continue the build but fail it in the end - the same as with the `--continue` option but local.

+If you start tests by running a Gradle task from the IDEA's Gradle tool panel then only JVM and common tests are shown in the Gradle Test Runner window.